evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 # 2. Import the toy dataset

 Import a toy dataset with e-commerce reviews.
-It contains a column with "Review_Text" that you'll analyze.
+It contains a column with "Review_Text".
+You will take 100 rows to analyze.

 ```python
 reviews_data = datasets.fetch_openml(